tymyrddin/purple/source/docs/ai-security/policy.md

 different in kind from constraints expressed as conditions that a runtime enforces.
 Treating the former as equivalent to the latter is the source of most guardrail failures.

-## Why successful bypasses leave no trace
+## Successful bypasses leave no trace

 A guardrail bypass that succeeds quietly produces no error signal.
 The output looks like a normal model response.
 There is no threshold that was crossed, no rule that fired incorrectly, no anomalous